 Daniela, along with her father and four siblings, has been living in her grandmother’s house with 16 other people ever since her mother left seven years ago.
 The Yapacani province where they live is considered a red zone for human trafficking.
 Prostitution is one of their strongest industries.

-And with a community that is 70% children and youth and a neighborhood of legal brothels nearby, young women like Daniela who come from broken families are at high risk for kidnapping for the trade.
+And with a community that is 70% children and youth and a neighborhood of legal brothels nearby, young women like Daniela who come from broken families are highly vulnerable to be kidnapped for the trade.

 No one knows the Yapacani community better than Emmanuel Global Evangelical Church who has partnered with us for 28 years.
 Pastor Alcides Valenzuela, who has served there for seven years, has found that the problems the sponsored children and teens face are abandonment, mistreatment, and physical, psychological, and sexual abuse.